 First Connect provides diverse expertise that most startups can’t readily afford.
-The program gives Advisors and service partners a way to share what they’ve learned and give back to the community in a challenging and exciting environment.
+The program gives mentors and service partners a way to share what they’ve learned and give back to the community in a challenging and exciting environment.

 “What’s fun and unique about a startup,” Moore said, “is that they have so many different needs.
-Those of us in First Connect have had advisors in our own careers, or have worked with mentors, coaches, advisory boards or even boards of directors.
+Those of us in First Connect have had mentors in our own careers, or have worked with mentors, coaches, advisory boards or even boards of directors.
 Many new companies and founders are not experienced with those types of relationships.
 We can help them learn how to leverage outside expertise.”

 Moore defines his role as that of a sounding board, but he said, “If I don’t see that the team has a clear direction, I try and help it along by guiding the conversation to be more about direction and strategy.
 His evolving relationship with JadeTrack has helped their founders dive into discussions on product evolution, technical architecture, and how small decisions now can impact organizations in a bigger way at scale.
 Designing a company roadmap of 3 to 12 or more months is key, depending on the stage of the business.”

 “Knowledge doesn’t equal understanding,” said Rores.
 “Just because we walk in as experts and share all this know-how doesn’t mean the entrepreneur understands the implications of making our recommendations work.
-Sometimes it helps to take off the advisor hat, roll-up our sleeves and execute alongside the entrepreneur.”
+Sometimes it helps to take off the mentor hat, roll-up our sleeves and execute alongside the entrepreneur.”

 4. Helping founders understand what kind of strategy, people and culture are needed to deliver on the company’s goals means working with many stakeholders, in addition to the CEO.